Pulmonary edema is an abnormal buildup of fluid in the lungs. This buildup of fluid leads to shortness of breath.

-Pulmonary edema is almost always treated in the emergency room or hospital, sometimes in an intensive care unit (ICU).
+Pulmonary edema is almost always treated in the emergency room or hospital.
+You may need to be in an intensive care unit (ICU).

-The cause of edema should be quickly identified and treated.
-For example, if a heart attack has caused the condition, it must be treated immediately.
+The cause of edema should be identified and treated quickly.
+For example, if a heart attack has caused the condition, it must be treated right away.